ssprasad-23/tic-tac-toe/README.md

-Project Title : Unbeatable Game of Tic Tac Toe
+Project Title: Unbeatable Game of Tic Tac Toe

 A classic Tic Tac Toe game built with React, featuring an unbeatable AI opponent.
 Play as the first mover and challenge the computer to a game that always results in a draw or a win for the AI.